isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 , which you'll input into the computer.
 - Since many PC games utilize the ABYX button prompts, you'll need to install the[unofficial DS4Windows](http://ds4windows.com/).
 - Therefore, all the games supporting the use of controllers will work with the DS4 after installing the unofficial drivers.
 DS4 enables extensive LED customization.
-The�DS4Windows will function effectively and also allow you to use the gamepad's central trackpad like a mouse.
+TheDS4Windows will function effectively and also allow you to use the gamepad's central trackpad like a mouse.
 [tabby title="
 *DS4*
 vs DS3"]
 *But, what is right in Dualshock 4 (DS4) compared to Dualshock 3 (DS3)?*
 Dualshock 4 now has a clickable 2-point touchpad.
 Despite its increased length and breadth, DS4 is more efficient than DS3.
 There are back LEDs that light in different functions, such as during controller charging.
 Also, DS4 has remodeled R1, R2, and L1, L2 buttons, which are even more spread out, which will give you better feedback and access.
 DS4 also has a .5mm headphone jack at the front section to enable the addition of earphones.
 At the center of the navigation keys, joysticks, and D-Pad, the DS4 has a touchpad that will enable multi-finger scrolling and enhance the navigation and pinch to zoom functions.
-Thus, it is possible to swipe commands in games that require such inputs.�Finally, it is now possible to charge the DualShock 4 when the PS4 is powered off.
+Thus, it is possible to swipe commands in games that require such inputs.Finally, it is now possible to charge the DualShock 4 when the PS4 is powered off.
 However, you need an InputMapper program download for the gamepad to work if you have challenges connecting to the PC.
 Read the full DualShock 4 review here
 .